VictorGoic0/RapidImageUpload/memory-bank/progress.md

 # Progress: RapidPhotoUpload

 ## What Works
+- **Raw WebSocket Implementation (PR #24 Complete - 2025-11-09)**:
+  - Backend JSR-356 WebSocket endpoint at `/ws/upload-progress/{batchId}`
+  - Batch-based session management (one connection per upload batch)
+  - Static broadcast method for sending progress to all batch subscribers
+  - BatchUploadProgress DTO with factory methods (uploading, completed, failed)
+  - batchId generation in BatchUploadCommandHandler
+  - Optional batchId in photo completion flow for WebSocket updates
+  - Mobile and web clients using native WebSocket API (no libraries)
+  - Connection only established when uploading (on-demand)
+  - Auto-reconnect with exponential backoff (up to 5 attempts)
+  - All STOMP dependencies removed from both clients
+  - Documentation updated to reflect raw WebSocket usage
+  - Deployed to Elastic Beanstalk and tested successfully

+## What Works
 - **Development Environment**: Fully configured and operational
   - Java 21 (OpenJDK 21.0.9) installed and verified
   - Docker Desktop running with PostgreSQL 16 container